 You’ve booked your flights, and now you know exactly when you’ll be on the islands.
 Now you can start scheduling your vacation.
 And, yes, you can schedule your vacation before you book your accommodations.
 In fact, your activity on the island just might dictate where you stay.

 Let’s take a weeklong vacation as an example of how to schedule your Hawaiian vacation.
-Now, Hawaii is an absolute paradise, and now matter how much you want to relax on your vacation, you’ll be drawn the outdoor beauty of the islands.
+Now, Hawaii is an absolute paradise, and no matter how much you want to relax on your vacation, you’ll be drawn to the outdoor beauty of the islands.
 You’ll want to hike to waterfalls, snorkel fringing reefs and perhaps do something really wild like skydive.
 So, you’ll want to mix relaxation with activity.

-The best way to schedule your week long vacation is with a mix of active, semi-active and rest days.
+The best way to schedule your week-long vacation is with a mix of active, semi-active and rest days.
 This will allow you to hit the best hikes on the island, participate in the best tours and lounge on the island’s best beaches all in one week.
 Here’s how it looks:

 Day 1 “Active” -- Challenge your favorite hike.

 Day 2 “Semi-active” -- Join your favorite guided tour.

 Day 3 “Rest” -- Lounge on your favorite beach, by the pool or hit the spa.